MoDNS/MoDNS/docs/plugins.md

 be a database connection, a bound socket, or an in-memory cache.

 All interface functions include a `void * plugin_state` argument.
 This argument is for the plugin to store any managed state between calls.

+The server is unaware of the contents of the `plugin_state` pointer, meaning its memory should be managed by the plugin (i.e., it is safe to `malloc` and `free` data stored in this pointer, or to allow it to be managed by Go garbage collection).

+#### Initializing Plugin State

 Additionally, plugins can export the following functions to initialize their state:

 ```C